Brand Name: Viread

 - If you are breastfeeding or plan to breastfeed.
 Do not breastfeed if you are infected with HIV or are taking tenofovir DF.

-- If you are using HIV and Birth Control infographic. -based birth control (such as pills, implants, or vaginal rings).
-For more information about using birth control and HIV medicines at the same time, view the AIDS_info_
+- If you are using hormone-based birth control (such as pills, implants, or vaginal rings).
+For more information about using birth control and HIV medicines at the same time, view the AIDS_info_ HIV and Birth Control infographic.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Tenofovir DF may affect the way other medicines or products work, and other medicines or products may affect how tenofovir DF works.
 Taking tenofovir DF together with certain medicines or products may cause serious, life-threatening side effects.